edickie/ciftify/docs/tutorials/example-usage.md

 # ciftify usage example

 The following example uses data from the Consortium for Neuropsychiatric Phenomics (CNP) dataset described in (Poldrack et al. 2016).
 This data was obtained from the OpenfMRI database.
 Its accession number is ds000030.
-In this example we, work from the proprocessed data release v1.0.4.
+In this example we, work from the preprocessed data release v1.0.4.
 The release includes both structural outputs preprocessed with freesurfer (version 6.0.0, (Fischl 2012)) and resting state fMRI data preprocessed with the fmriprep pipeline (see (Gorgolewski et al. 2017)).

 ## Step one download the data